m4ttsch/omscs-notes-notes/computer-networks/applications-video.md

 ![](https://assets.omscs.io/notes/0246.png)

 **FEC (Forward Error Concealment)** comes in a few different flavors, but in general, FEC works by transmitting redundant data alongside the main transmission, which allows the receiver to replace lost data with the redundant data.
 This redundant data could be a copy of the original data, by breaking the audio into chunks and cleverly using exclusive OR (XOR) with n previous chunks.
 This redundant data could also be a lower-quality audio stream transmitted alongside the original stream - similar to how a spare tire in a car may be of lower quality than the normal tires, but enough to get by in the case of a flat tire.
-Regardless of which method is used, there’s a tradeoff.
+Regardless of which method is used, there's a tradeoff.

 The more redundant data transmitted, the more bandwidth is consumed.
 Also, some of these FEC techniques require the receiving end to receive more chunks before playing out the audio, and that increases playout delay.

 ![](https://assets.omscs.io/notes/0247.png)

-**Interleaving**, on the other hand, interleaving does not transmit ANY redundant data, and so it doesn’t add extra bandwidth requirements or bandwidth overhead.
-Interleaving works by mixing chunks of audio together so that if one set of chunks is lost, the lost chunks aren’t consecutive.
+**Interleaving**, on the other hand, interleaving does not transmit ANY redundant data, and so it doesn't add extra bandwidth requirements or bandwidth overhead.
+Interleaving works by mixing chunks of audio together so that if one set of chunks is lost, the lost chunks aren't consecutive.
 The idea is that many smaller audio gaps are preferable to one large audio gap.
 (We note that the human ear is pretty intolerant of audio gaps, and ideally audio gaps should be under 30ms.)

 The tradeoff for interleaving is that the receiving side has to wait longer to receive consecutive chunks of audio, and that increases latency.
 Unfortunately, that means this technique is limited in usefulness for VoIP, although it can have good performance for streaming stored audio.

 ![](https://assets.omscs.io/notes/0248.png)

 The last technique for dealing with packet loss, **error concealment**, is basically “guessing” what the lost audio packet might be.
-This is possible because generally, with really small audio snippets (like between 4ms and 40 ms), there’s some similarity between one audio snippet and the next audio snippet.
+This is possible because generally, with really small audio snippets (like between 4ms and 40 ms), there's some similarity between one audio snippet and the next audio snippet.
 This is the same principle that makes audio compression possible.

 ![](https://assets.omscs.io/notes/0249.png)